openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 end
 ```

-If we saved this file as `main.rb` and ran `gem install sinatra` followed by `ruby main.rb` a web-server would come up on the default port of 5678 and then we could navigtate to the `/frank-says` URL.
+If we saved this file as `main.rb` and ran `gem install sinatra` followed by `ruby main.rb` a web-server would be started on the default port of `5678` and then we could navigtate to the URL `http://127.0.0.1:5678/frank-says`.

 The OpenFaaS CLI can template, build and deploy this microservice.
 The OpenFaaS platform will then track metrics for the invocations of the microservice and auto-scale it up, down or even to zero and back again.